0xNF/JohariSabotage/README.md

-# JohariSabotoge
+# JohariSabotage

-edit the 'name': 'xx' field in the .py file, or the config::new('xx') in the .rs file to choose which poll you're going to sabotoge.
+edit the 'name': 'xx' field in the .py file, or the config::new('xx') in the .rs file to choose which poll you're going to sabotage.

 If you're using the python version, it requires 3.6+ due to use of format strings.

-Happy sabotoging.
+Happy sabotaging.